 The establishment of the new Smart EV manufacturing base is subject to a number of uncertainties.
-The commencement of its operation may be affected by, among other things, availability of funding, progress of the construction and satisfaction of the applicable regulatory requirements.
+The commencement of its operation may be affected by, among other things, availability of funding, progress of the construction and the installation of production equipment, grant of applicable regulatory approvals, as well as the hiring and retention of qualified employees.
+Any policy change affecting investments in EV manufacturing facilities in general may also have an impact on the establishment of our new Smart EV manufacturing base.
 There can be no assurance that the new Smart EV manufacturing base will be able to commence operation in accordance with our plan.
 In addition, we may not be able to successfully ramp and maintain its operation.
 We must also maintain a good working relationship with Guangzhou GET Investment throughout the term of our cooperation.

-If we experience any issues or delays in meeting our projected timelines, costs, capital efficiency and production capacity for our Zhaoqing plan or the new Smart EV manufacturing base, our business, prospects, operating results and financial condition could be adversely impacted.
+If we experience any issues or delays in meeting our projected timelines, maintaining sufficient funding and capital efficiency, increasing production capacity or generating sufficient demand for production of Smart EVs in our Zhaoqing plan or the new Smart EV manufacturing base, our business, prospects, operating results and financial condition could be adversely impacted.